adelaidetovar/mpraline/README.md

                 outdir=bc_count \
                 scripts=/path/to/scripts

 If you want to run the pipeline in the background (so you can sign out and have it run in the background), prefix with `nohup` and append with `&`.
+If you need to rerun the pipeline, you will need to unlock the directory with the flag `--unlock`, then re-run.

 4. Once the pipeline completes, `done.txt` will be created in the top directory.